CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

     $ firefox index.html

-Any of those commands will automatically open your Browser (if you have it closed) and open the file that you indicated.
+Any of those commands will automatically open your browser (if you have it closed) and open the file that you indicated.
 You should be seeing something like this:

 ![Screenshot of basic HTML page](hello_world_html.png)

-The file path should be different but the content should look similar (or the same if you also wrote into "Hello World!" your HTML document).
+The file path should be different but the content should look similar (or the same if you also wrote "Hello World!" into your HTML document).

 ### Adding a Title